PLEASE NOTE: The deadline to submit an LOI for a spring 2023 grant is March 1, 2023

 The first step in applying for a grant from the Righteous Persons Foundation is to ensure your program’s eligibility.
-Applications are only reviewed for organizations that have tax-exempt 501(c)(3) status.
-If your project does not have tax-exempt status, you must submit an application through a 501(c)(3) organization serving as your fiscal sponsor.
+As a private foundation, we can only provide grants to 501©(3) organizations.
+If your organization does not have tax-exempt status, you can submit an application through a 501(c)(3) organization serving as your fiscal sponsor.

 What We Fund:

-RPF is dedicated to supporting efforts that build a vibrant, just, and inclusive Jewish community in the United States.
-While past grants have been made in a number of areas, the Foundation is currently directing the majority of its resources towards organizations and projects that are national in scope and:
+Guided by the belief that the 3,500-year-old Jewish Story has resonance today, RPF supports efforts to build a vibrant, just, and inclusive Jewish community in the United States.
+While past grants have been made in a number of areas, the Foundation is currently focused on organizations and projects that are national in scope and:

 What We Don’t Fund